vishalwani/target.en/help/r-release-notes/known-issues-resolved-issues.md

 On May 10, 2020 we updated our GEO provider files, which introduced some inconsistencies.
 For example, some values containing commas were added; although, values in existing audiences had no comma.
 Not all of our delivery servers were affected by this change.
 As a result, audiences using such values might not have qualified all the correct visitors between May 10 and July 22 2020.

+### Image Offers showing 'Processing Label'
+Sometimes image offers under 'Offers' section, may keep showing 'processing' label several hours after the image(s) were uploaded.
+In most cases this is only a issue with label and image offers can still be used in an activity and delivered.
+However in some cases, the image offer may not be available for 'Replace Content -> Image' action.
+In such case user may upload the image offer again and check after few hours.

 ## Resolved Issues {#section_FD2FC86E7C734D60B1EDC9DEF60E1014}

 As known issues above are resolved, they will be moved to the following sections and additional notes, if necessary, will be added.